brave/brave-core/README.md

 ### Client

-`SetConfirmationsIsReady` should notify Brave Ads if Confirmations is ready
+`SetConfirmationsIsReady` should notify Ads if Confirmations is ready
 ```
 void SetConfirmationsIsReady(
     const bool is_ready)